bronzehedwick/chrisdeluca/content/article/practical-internet-privacy.md

 Even if you think you have nothing to hide, [you probably don't mean that](you probably don't mean that).

-If nothing else, much of the personally identifying information collected about you is done invisibly, your agreement to allowing it buried deep in a Terms of Service document nobody read.
+If nothing else, much of the personally identifying information collected about you is done invisibly.
 That disenfranchises you, the user, by removing your control over *your* data.